Kaaraj14/Minor-Project/README.md

 1. **Hardware Setup:**
    - Connect DHT11, BMP280, and MQ135 sensors to the ESP8266.
-   - Connect digital soil moisture and pH sensors to the Arduino Uno.
    - Ensure proper power supply for all components.

 2. **Arduino IDE:**